Ethics Week

 Tuesday, February 17

-• The Ethics of Open Scholarship, Time: 9–10 a.m., Location: TBD
+• Register for The Ethics of Open Scholarship, Time: 9–10 a.m., Location: Zoom

 This event will explore the ethical questions surfaced by the open access and open science movements, including the ways that advocates' goals of creating greater equity in scholarly and scientific communication have been undermined by recent developments in corporate publishers' business models.